Interscope Miami Is Open for Business: How the Label Is Reimagining a Global Approach to Latin Music (EXCLUSIVE) - News Break

 Interscope Miami Is Open for Business: How the Label Is Reimagining a Global Approach to Latin Music (EXCLUSIVE)

 In today’s borderless music business, a label still needs territorial expertise to make a go of an international act.
-John Janick, chairman of Interscope Geffen A&M (IGA) since 2014, has long realized that with a roster full of superstars under his purview — among them: Lady Gaga, Billie Eilish and Imagine Dragons — who can sell out an arena in Boston as easily as they can in Berlin.www.lmtonline.com
+John Janick, head of Interscope Geffen A&M (IGA) since 2012, has long realized that with a roster full of superstars under his purview — among them: Lady Gaga, Billie Eilish and Imagine Dragons — who can sell out an arena in Boston as easily as they can in Berlin.variety.com